sidiandi/Amg.Build/Readme.md

 ## Features

 * Pure C#.
 Write your build tasks as you write any other C# class.
-* Supports async tasks and automatically achieves maximum possible parallelization of build tasks
+* Supports async tasks and automatically achieves maximum possible parallelization of build tasks.
 * Fluent interface for the handling of file system paths.
+* An adapter is available to run [Cake](https://cakebuild.net/) [addins](https://cakebuild.net/addins/).

 ## Concepts